markathomas/rwsplitter/README.md

 #### Setting the Tenant via Spring AOP

-Simply annotate your methods with the provided `@CurrentTenant` annotation and include `TenantSettingInterceptor` in your Spring context or autowire `com.elihullc.rwsplitter.jpa.hibernate.aop` to have th tenant specified by `@CurrentTenant.value()` set before method invocation and removed after invocation.
+Simply annotate your methods with the provided `@CurrentTenant` annotation and include `TenantSettingInterceptor` in your Spring context or autowire `com.elihullc.rwsplitter.jpa.hibernate.aop` to have the tenant specified by `@CurrentTenant.value()` set before method invocation and removed after invocation.

 #### Common Pitfalls